dillonHe/EasyEDA-Documents/Tutorial/Export.md

 After clicking the BOM export option, the dialog below will open.

-In this dialog， you can assign LCSC part's order code for your components.
+In this dialog，you can assign LCSC part's order code for your components.

 ![](images/085_Export_BOM_Assign.png)

-After clicking assign icon， will open components and packages search dialog, you can choose which component you want to assign.
+After clicking on the assign icon，the components and packages search dialog will pop up, and you can choose which component you want to assign.

 ![](images/274_Export_BOM_Assigned.png)